-Let The Adventure Begin!
 Rubina Dilaik & Abhinav Shukla's Ring Ceremony Picture Screams LOVE

 Rahuol Lohani shared a video of the ring ceremony video and wrote, "#abhirubikishaadi #ringceremonydecor." - (sic).
 The venue of ring ceremony was decorated with colourful lights and curtains.

-‘Let The Adventure Being’
+‘Let The Adventure Begin’

-Also, there was a (sign) board which had ‘Let the adventure being' and ‘A' & ‘R' letters written on it.
+Also, there was a (sign) board which had ‘Let the adventure begin' and ‘A' & ‘R' letters written on it.
 On the whole, we must say that it was a grand setting.

 Rubina & Abhinav Look So Much In Love!